Skip to main content

 Where we are now . . .

-Boulder City Council voted unanimously on October 10th to raise the minimum wage in the city by 8% a year for three years, from the present state minimum of $14.42/hour to $15.57/hour in 2025, $16.82 in 2026, and $18.17 in 2027.
+Boulder City Council voted unanimously on October 10th, 2024, to raise the minimum wage in the city by 8% a year for three years, from the 2024 state minimum of $14.42 per hour to $15.57 per hour in 2025, $16.82 in 2026, and $18.17 in 2027.
+Tipped employees are paid $3.02 per hour less, per state laws.
+The proposed increase includes unemancipated minors.
+We supported this decision.

-Your council members need to hear from you!
+Council members need to hear from residents!

 A livable minimum wage strengthens a local economy and benefits employers and employees alike.